 Now on will refer the UVM base classes as UVM Classes.

 UVM consists of three main types of UVM classes,

 - Core class based operational methods (create, copy, clone, compare, print, record, etc..), instance identification fields (name, type name, unique id, etc.) and random seeding were defined in it.

-- All uvm_transaction and uvm_component were derived from uvm_object.
+- All uvm_transaction and uvm_component were derived from the uvm_object.

 - Used in stimulus generation and analysis.

-- Components are quasi-static objects that exist throughout simulation.
+- Components are quasi-static objects that exist throughout the simulation.

 - Every uvm_component is uniquely addressable via a hierarchical path name, e.g. “env.agent.driver”.

 - The uvm_component also defines a phased test flow, that components follow during the course of the simulation.
 Each phase(build, connect, run, etc.) is defined by a callback that is executed in precise order.

 - The uvm_component also defines configuration, reporting, transaction recording, and factory interfaces.